Dunni3/keypoint-diffusion/readme.md

 - [x] write script for sampling molecules from trained models
 - [ ] change name of directory and name of LigandDiffuser class
 - [ ] add necessary dataset files for alpha-carbon only models
+- [ ] add picture of ligand generation to readme